Psychotherapy & Counselling in central Cheltenham, Gloucestershire, with Dr Lesley McGown

 ‘Traumatized people chronically feel unsafe inside their bodies: The past is alive in the form of gnawing interior discomfort.’
 (Bessel A. van der Kolk)

 We know that our bodily or somatic responses are very much part of our emotional response.
-For example, part of the experience of feeling nervous is the somatic element often felt in the stomach.
+Examples include tension headaches, blushing with embarrassment, or experiencing a ‘knot’ in the abdomen when feeling nervous or as a response to a threatening situation.
 Likewise, a physical sensation of nausea may be an aspect of anxiety.

 In relation to trauma, when difficult or overwhelming experiences have been too much to manage at the time, the body may hold an accumulation of ‘locked-in’ stress which manifests in the way of somatic symptoms.